maniospas/c-imple/README.md

 deletion timing may occur at any point in the code.

-THe following example uses the `shared` handler to
+The following snippet demonstrates usage of the `shared` handler.
+To begin with, shared struct instances are explicitly declared.

 ```cpp